Last Updated on January 26, 2023 by Lori Geurin

 - Criticizing another person behind their back (“At least you look better than him.”
 “She’s so skinny.
 I know she’s anorexic.”)

-- Refusing to ever indulge (it’s healthy to allow yourself occasional treats)
+- Refusing to ever indulge (It’s healthy to allow yourself occasional treats.)

-- Shaming people who are ‘’too skinny’’ (enough said)
+- Shaming people who are ‘’too skinny’’ (Enough said.)

 - Judging personal expressions of sexuality (believing certain body types should only wear certain styles of clothing)

-- Defining beauty simply as a look, rather than a state of mind (believing beauty is only skin deep and missing the more meaningful attributes which make us who we are)
+- Defining beauty simply as a look rather than a state of mind (believing beauty is only skin deep and missing the more meaningful attributes which make us who we are)

 Dr. Jennifer Greenberg is a research director at Massachusetts General Hospital.
 She works with patients who suffer from severe fixations on their appearance.
-When asked about the constant barrage of the media influence she had this to say:
+When asked about the constant barrage of media influence she had this to say: